 - Reporting to Finanstilsynet

 Banks, insurance undertakings and other financial institutions regulated by the Financial Institutions Act, as well as investment firm are subject to the most exhaustive compliance requirements, including most of the requirements listed above.
 Certain financial institutions like electronic money institutions and payment institutions are exempted from some of the requirements in the Financial Institutions Act.
-There are also some regulated entities, such as insurance mediators, which are subject to considerably less compliance requirements.
+There are also some regulated entities, such as insurance mediators and account information providers, which are subject to considerably less compliance requirements.